BerlinSky/athena-template/README.md

 # Web Application Starter Kit

-### Create a page template: header-footer.html
+### Create a site menu template: site-menu.html

-### Branch: header-footer
+### Branch: site-menu

 ### Design goals:
-1. Extend the structure from the base-page
+1. Extend the structure from the header-footer
-2. Update the header section to house an application logo and a site menu block
-3. The application logo will be left aligned
-4. The hamburger icon for the site menu will be right aligned in the mobile mode
+2. Add a vertical menu in the mobile mode
-5. The site menu block will slide out from right in the mobile mode
+3. Add a horizontal menu in the desktop mode
-6. The structure adds a site footer

 ### Steps to use the starter kit